Ankylosing spondylitis (AS) is a form of arthritis that causes inflammation in the joints of the spine.

 Although most people require some type of medical therapy for AS, natural remedies may also help reduce symptoms.

-Not all alternative treatments are right for everyone with AS.
+Not all natural remedies and alternative treatments are right for everyone with AS.
 Some people may have success with yoga and acupuncture.
 Others may feel better using cold therapy and massage.